How to Write SOPs for Your Virtual Assistant: Templates + Examples (2026)

 How many SOPs do I need before hiring a virtual assistant?

 Start with 3-5 SOPs covering the tasks you'll delegate in the first week.
 You don't need to document your entire business upfront — that leads to analysis paralysis and delays hiring.
 Focus on the highest-priority, most repetitive tasks first, then build your SOP library collaboratively with your VA over time.
+The rule: if you do a task more than twice, it needs an SOP.
+After 90 days, a well-onboarded VA should have contributed to 10-15 SOPs covering their core responsibilities.

 How long should an SOP be?